Leveraging Haptic Feedback to Improve Data Quality and Quantity for Deep Imitation Learning Models: Methods

 \subsubsection{{Policy testing on real doors}}

 The three highest-performing checkpoints in simulation were selected for policy testing in the real world.
 The selected checkpoints were tested on real robots at the same building where the original data was collected.
 Figure \ref{simscene} shows the robot in simulation and real world, opening a door autonomously in both cases.
 The same type of robot that was used in data collection was used for policy evaluation.
 The policies were tested for 20 episodes on each door at a two-inch distance.
 The number of seen (included in the training data) and unseen doors tested for each model are summarized in Figure \ref{workflow}.
 The placement of the robot base was randomized the same way in the real world as it was during simulation evaluation.
 There was no randomization in the arm starting position, matching our data collection protocol.
 For each tested autonomous episode, the episode was automatically marked a failure after one minute.
 Similar to data collection, the episode was also marked a failure if the robot stayed in contact with the door after opening it, if the fingers snapped off of the wrist, or if the robot entered an error state.
+The best performing checkpoints in simulation for each model type had the following \% successful trials: Haptic Left 87.5\%, Haptic Right 60.0\%, Haptic Left \& Right 68.1\%, Non-Haptic Left 91.2\%, Non-Haptic Right 58.8\%, and Non-Haptic Left \& Right 50.6\%.